 Screening for breast cancer in women is a well- known fact of life.
 However, there are no proven screening tests or recommendations established for men.
 In fact, mammograms are often difficult to perform in men because of the small amount of breast tissue.
 Some recommend performing screening mammograms on men with increased risk of developing breast cancer.
 But, there is no evidence-based recommendation available.

-RISK FACTORS for breast cancer in men
+RISK FACTORS for male breast cancer

 - Family history of breast cancer or genetic mutation: About 1 out of every 5 men who develop breast cancer has a family history.
 Men with BRCA 1 or BRCA 2 gene mutations may also be at an increased risk for prostate cancer as well.
 Men with the BRCA 2 gene mutation have a 6 in 100 chance of developing breast cancer while men with the BRCA 2 gene mutation have a 1 in 100 risk.

 - Age: the average age at the time of diagnosis of breast cancer is 65.

 - Elevated levels of estrogen: Certain diseases such as Klinefelter’s Syndrome and liver cirrhosis can caused increased levels of estrogen.
 Also, certain medications, such as certain estrogen-related drugs used in the treatment of prostate cancer, may slightly increase the risk as well.